State Tax Filing Resources

 The New Mexico Department of Workforce Solutions has partnered with the Tax and Revenue Department and the Workers' Compensation Administration to jointly report state unemployment wages, state withholding, and workers' compensation fees on the New Mexico quarterly contribution and wage report, Forms ES903A and ES903B.

 Non-Taxpay - You must electronically file the data on Forms ES903A and ES903B.
-Using the information provided on your return sent by Paychex, you can enter this data as required and file through your Employer Account in the New Mexico Department of Workforce Solutions website.
+Using the information provided on your return sent by Paychex, you can enter this data as required and file through your Employer Account on the New Mexico Department of Workforce Solutions website.

 SUI

-- Non-Taxpay - Employers are required to file Form ES903-B electronically through the New Mexico DWS website.
+• Non-Taxpay - Employers are required to file Form ES903-B electronically through the New Mexico DWS website.

 The New Mexico DWS requires that employers submit all SUI tax payments electronically and by the last day of the month following the end of the quarter.
 All Paychex payments are sent electronically by ACH Credit each quarter.
-When the bank releases the tax funds to the agency on the due date, it can take a day or two for the tax funds to post to the individual employer accounts.
+When the bank releases the tax funds to the agency on the due date, it can take a day or two for the tax funds to be posted to the individual employer accounts.

 State Withholding